 LifeSpan was dedicated to determine the current landscape of treadmill desk and bike desk activity in the higher education workplace.
 A 13-question survey was sent via email to 117 collegiate professionals working in higher education institutions across the United States.
-These professionals had purchased LifeSpan active workstations (treadmill desks and bike desks) in the past 18 months.
+These professionals had purchased LifeSpan exercise desks (treadmill desks and bike desks) in the past 18 months.
 Though it was announced that participants would be privy to comprehensive responses after survey completion, no additional incentives were offered to potential respondents.
 In response to these 117 surveys, 44 unique responses were collected, representing 38% of all contacted individuals.

 By analyzing the results of this examination, insights can be found in the growing trend of institutional activity and movement.
 Information such as typical user profiles, motivations for purchase, style of implementation, benefits of use, and more can be gained from exploring this effort.

 Who in higher education are actually using treadmill desks and bike desks?
 Survey results displayed that professors are primarily the ones walking the talk.
 Of all those surveyed that had purchased active workstations, the majority identified as professors or lecturers.
 Universities as institutions are also making the change to a mobile workplace, as a third of all responses were from facilities managers, college deans, and other administrative positions.
 Free-response survey answers displayed that when institutional funding is unavailable, collegiate employees are willing to provide the capital themselves to acquire a LifeSpan product.